hashicorp/nomad/website/source/guides/cluster/autopilot.html.md

 ~> The following Autopilot features are available only in [Nomad Enterprise](https://www.hashicorp.com/products/nomad/) version 0.8.0 and later.

-## Server Read Scaling
+## Server Read and Scheduling Scaling

 With the [`non_voting_server`](/docs/agent/configuration/server.html#non_voting_server) option, a server can be explicitly marked as a non-voter and will never be promoted to a voting member.
 This can be useful when more read scaling is needed; being a non-voter means that the server will still have data replicated to it, but it will not be part of the quorum that the leader must wait for before committing log entries.
+Non voting servers can also act as scheduling workers to increase scheduling throughput in large clusters.

 ## Redundancy Zones